Pursuant to the Quebec Mobility Agreement, lawyers from the Chambre des Notaires du Quebec may apply for a Canadian Legal Advisor Certificate.

 - Additional pertinent documents to comply with specific application requirements

-All applications and pertinent attachments will be reviewed by Administrative Compliance.
-If the review reveals that the application and/or attachments are not complete, an Administrative Compliance Representative will contact the applicant to request additional information or clarification.
+All applications and pertinent attachments will be reviewed by Complaints & Compliance.
+If the review reveals that the application and/or attachments are not complete, a Complaints & Compliance Representative will contact the applicant to request additional information or clarification.

 Non-refundable Application Fee